 Run Command box is useful in Windows 10 that lets you access various applications directly, such as Registry Editor, Group Policy, Command Prompt, etc. Windows 10 also offers an auto-complete feature that helps to execute similar commands easily.
 Let it be Command Prompt or Run dialog box; the auto-complete feature saves a lot of time if your typing matches the previously executed command.
 This feature is beautifully implemented in Windows 10.
 It lets you access the previously executed commands by using the up and down arrow keys.
 If you are working in the command prompt, you can access the history of all commands of the active session by just pressing the F7 key from the keyboard.
-If, all of a sudden, you notice that history is not getting saved on your PC, what will you do?
+If you suddenly notice that history is not getting saved on your PC, what will you do?

-If on your Windows 10 PC, the Run Command box does not save the history of your executed commands, this gearupwindows article will help you fix it.
+If on your Windows 10 PC, the Run Command box does not save the history of your executed commands; this gearupwindows article will help you fix it.

 How do I view run history in Windows 10?